TosbackCgusBridge-Bot/CGUs-versions/Cableone/Terms of Service.md

 *   send very large numbers of copies of the same or substantially similar messages, empty messages, or messages which contain no substantive content, or send very large messages or files that disrupts a server, account, newsgroup, or chat service;
 *   collect very large numbers of e-mail addresses, screen names, or other identifiers of others (without their prior consent), a practice sometimes known as spidering or harvesting, or participate in the use of software (including "spyware") designed to facilitate this activity;
 *   falsify, alter, or remove message headers with an intent to deceive;
-*   falsify references to Cable One/Sparklight or its network, by name or other identifier, in messages;
+*   falsify references to Sparklight or its network, by name or other identifier, in messages;
 *   impersonate any person or entity, engage in sender address falsification, forge anyone else's digital or manual signature, or perform any other similar fraudulent activity (for example, "phishing");
 *   violate the rules, regulations, or policies applicable to any network, server, computer database, or Website that you access;